karmveershubham/Python-Codes/Python NITKKR/readme.md

 Use fibonacci
-and fibonacci result in same folder for print fibonacci question
+and fibonacci run in same folder for print fibonacci question